emacs-php/php-mode/README.md

 6. Send us a pull request here on GitHub.

+7. Please make your commit messages as detailed as possible.
+It is better to be too verbose than to write too little.
+Look at the commits of the maintainers to see many examples of the level of detail that we feel is ideal.
+Please never assume that your patch is so simple that future developers will be able to understand the *reason* for the change without comment.
+And that is important: your commit message should always strive to answer *"Why"* the patch exists, *"What*" does it accomplish?
+The maintainers will sometimes write detailed commit messages for pull-requests by other developers, but please do not rely on us to do this consistently.

 If you are fixing a bug related to a GitHub issue, then first of all, thank you for the help improving PHP Mode.
 Second, there is a `tests/` directory which contains PHP scripts for issues (although not all of them).
 Please consider adding a test script to that directory that documents the expected behavior and provides code that allows others to see if said behavior works properly.
 Then create a unit test within `php-mode-test.el` using [ERT][].
 Please try to follow the format of the existing tests.